splunk/public-o11y-docs/admin/notif-services/servicenow.rst

 #.
 Activate and save the detector.

-Observability Cloud sends an alert notification to create an incident in ServiceNow when the detector triggers an alert.
+Splunk Observability Cloud sends an alert notification to create an incident in ServiceNow when the detector triggers an alert.
 When the alert clears, it sends a notification that sets the incident state to :strong:`Resolved`.

-For :strong:`Incident` and :strong:`Problem` issues, the ServiceNow integration sets the :strong:`Impact` and :strong:`Urgency` fields on the ServiceNow issue based on the Observability Cloud alert severity (see :ref:`severity`).
+For :strong:`Incident` and :strong:`Problem` issues, the ServiceNow integration sets the :strong:`Impact` and :strong:`Urgency` fields on the ServiceNow issue based on the Splunk Observability Cloud alert severity (see :ref:`severity`).
+When you clear alerts for :strong:`Problem` and :strong:`Incident` issues, Splunk Observability Cloud marks them as :strong:`Resolved`.

-The following table shows the Observability Cloud severity for :strong:`Incident` and :strong:`Problem` issues:
+The following table shows the Splunk Observability Cloud severity for :strong:`Incident` and :strong:`Problem` issues:

 .. list-table::
    :header-rows: 1